Frequently asked questions

 Q. Why are you called Auckland Cycle Works when you’re not from New Zealand?

 A. We’re from Bishop Auckland, in County Durham, England.
-This is the original Auckland, and it has a fabulous history – including bicycle manufacture.
+This is the original Auckland, with a fabulous history including bicycle manufacture.
 Our town had a factory here in the 1890’s called Auckland Cycle Works, and they even made a full-suspension bike!
-See our webpage [link] for more details.

 Q. What’s so innovative about Auckland Cycle Works bikes?